 Instructor: Robert Cusick

-A partial refund (minus a $75 processing fee) may be issued if the cancellation request is received between 2 weeks and 3 business days before the first class meeting, a $75 cancellation fee is retained from the refund.
+If the cancellation request is received between 2 weeks and 3 business days prior to the first class meeting, a $75 cancellation fee is retained from the refund.

 Compassion training courses are educational and are not meant to treat psychological disorders.